hpe-storage/scod/docs/docker_volume_plugins/hpe_cloud_volumes.md

 docker volume create -d cvblock -o importVolAsClone=mycloudvol -o snapshot=mysnap1 --name=myvol4-clone
 ```

+!!! note
-**Note:** If no snapshot is specified, the latest snapshot on the volume is imported.
+    If no snapshot is specified, the latest snapshot on the volume is imported.

 ### Restore an offline Docker Volume with specified snapshot
 It's important that the volume to be restored is in an offline state on the array.